hiddengearz/Chrome-Plugin-Scanner/README.md

 The Chrome Plugin Scanner is a multi-threaded python script that will connect to any computer provided (assuming the account executing the script has permissions) and will find all installed chrome plugins and save them in a CSV containing the plugin name, who installed it and it's location.

 Tested with windows 2003 and newer
+The script assumes the users folder is in the C drive

 # Requirments